srp/julia/doc/manual/metaprogramming.rst

      1
      1

+The expression result type, which may be annotated by the user or inferred by the compiler:

+    julia> ex.typ
+    Any

-The :func:`dump` function provides an indented and annotated view of :obj:`Expr` objects::
+The :func:`dump` function provides indented and annotated display of :obj:`Expr` objects::

     julia> dump(ex2)